Rise of Nations: Wonders

 Wonders are important buildings in the game.
 They are real-life structures ranging from the Colossus and the Pyramids to the Supercollider and Space Program.
 They provide various benefits such as improving resource gathering or making units cheaper.
-Building wonders can also allow a player to win the game if 'wonder victory' is chosen as a custom setting of the game, as each wonder is worth a preset number of "Wonder Points".
-Wonders can be built starting in the Classical Age.
-The only exception is the Egyptians, who can make wonders an age earlier.
-As you progress in the game the wonders become more expensive, but generate more points.
-For example, the Supercollider is worth eight times as much as the Pyramids in terms of Wonder Points.
+Building wonders can also allow a player to win the game if "wonder victory" is chosen as a custom setting of the game, as each wonder is worth a preset number of "wonder points".
+As the game progresses, wonders become more expensive, but generate more points.
+For example, the Supercollider is worth eight times as many wonder points as the Pyramids.